-The interviewees spoke frequently about their relationship with their patients and with the participant.
+The interviewees spoke frequently about their relationship with their patients and with participants.
 They took the first relationship more personally and felt a greater commitment.
-However, many interviewees continued to call the participant "my patient", even when they talked about the course of the clinical trial.
-In other cases, the interviewees named the patient "the participant" after the end of the clinical trial.
-In addition, the practice of recruiting patients for the experiment was presented in interviews as essential and even necessary.
-Sometimes it was difficult to say with certainty whether the interviewee explained his activity in the setting of the clinical trial or the clinical care.
+However, many interviewees continued to call a participant “my patient,” even when they talked about the course of a clinical trial.
+In other cases, the interviewees named the patient “the participant” after the end of the clinical trial.
+In addition, the practice of recruiting patients for an experiment was presented in interviews as essential and even necessary.
+Sometimes it was difficult to say with certainty whether interviewees explained their activity in the setting of the clinical trial or of clinical care.

-Discussion and conclusion
+Discussion

 The interviews demonstrated very clearly the blurring between experimental and therapeutic practice.
-The patient-participant's need for treatment leads to blurring the boundaries between the therapeutic and the experimental domain.
+The patient-participant’s need for treatment leads to blurring the boundaries between the therapeutic and the experimental domain.

-The dual role of physician-therapist alongside the physician-researcher is significantly intensified that blurring.
-And when the physician-therapist recruits his patients for clinical trials, the boundary is almost completely erased.
-This inherent internal blurring within the medical profession was sharpened and stood out in shocking events, like Nazi medicine or the Tuskegee syphilis study, but it's an inseparable part of the profession and its conduct [1,2,5].
+The dual role of the physician-therapist alongside the physician-researcher significantly intensified that blurring.
+And when the physician-therapist recruits patients for clinical trials, the boundary is almost completely erased.
+This inherent internal blurring within the medical profession has been sharpened and has stood out in shocking events like Nazi medicine or the Tuskegee syphilis study, but it is an inseparable part of the profession and its conduct [1, 5, 10].

 Despite the importance we see in illustrating the blurring between clinical trials and clinical practice through Nazi medicine, we would like to emphasize that there was not a real clinical relationship in the concentration camps, unlike other health care settings in Nazi Germany.
-In addition, even before the war many physicians, not only Germans did unethical clinical experiments.
-Interesting to note that Japanese physicians conducted at least as unethical experiments as the Nazi physicians during the Second Sino-Japan War (1937-1945) and during WWII, but they were not equally prosecuted as Nazi physicians [30].
+In addition, even before World War II, many physicians, not only Germans, did unethical clinical experiments.
+Interestingly, Japanese physicians conducted experiments at least as unethical as those of the Nazi physicians during the Second Sino-Japan War (1937-1945) and during World War II, but they were not as prosecuted as Nazi physicians [26].

-The lack of absolute certainty in medicine, as well as the need to continue finding effective medical interventions for various medical conditions, lead to the conclusion that the blurring between the two fields is inevitable and constitutes an inherent part of the medical profession [5, 7, 12].
+The lack of absolute certainty in medicine, as well as the need to continue finding effective medical interventions for various medical conditions, leads to the conclusion that the blurring between the two fields is inevitable and constitutes an inherent part of the medical profession [5, 8, 12].

 Various variables have led to the intensification of this blurring, such as the difficulty of defining an experiment unequivocally, the entry of various stakeholders, relational concepts, and the complexity of modern medicine.
-These boundaries are constantly changing and evolving in light of the rapid scientific and technological developments, which make these boundaries fluid and permeable.
-Thus, the physician-therapist that function also as the physician-researcher finds himself moving from one field to another easily and unintentionally.
-The physician see himself as a mediator between all the actors in the medical domain and between them and the social and political forces.
-As a mediator, the physician is under pressure from the patients and the public on the one hand, and pressure from the pharmaceutical companies, academia, the medical institution and its supervisors on the other [29].
+These boundaries are constantly changing and evolving in light of rapid scientific and technological developments, which make the boundaries fluid and permeable.
+Thus, physician-therapists who function also as physician-researchers find themselves moving from one field to another easily and unintentionally.
+Physicians see themselves as mediators between all the actors in the medical domain and between social and political forces.
+As mediators, physicians are under pressure from patients and the public on one hand and from pharmaceutical companies, academia, the medical institution, and its supervisors on the other [27].